satrancci/CS5930/README.md

 Brief reflection in the end:

-Except point number 4 (learning basics of graph data structure), everything els\
-e was part of the project in some or another.
-More detailed reflection will be \
-in the formal paper submitted to the professor.
+Except point number 4 (learning basics of graph data structure), everything else was part of the project in some way or another.
+More detailed reflection will be in the formal paper submitted to the professor.